ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 The plane will land at its current location or proceed to the (non-zero) lat/lon coordinates provided beginning with current altitude.
-Information on the parameters used to control the landing is provided in :ref:`LAND flight mode <plane:land-mode>`.
+Information on the parameters used to control the landing is provided in :ref:`LAND flight mode <land-mode>`.

 **Command parameters**